• <xmp id="1ykh9"><source id="1ykh9"><mark id="1ykh9"></mark></source></xmp>

 Search

-• A case report of transcatheter aortic valve replacement with descending aorta severe distortion
+• A case report of transcatheter aortic valve replacement for horizontal heart with aortic stenosis

 Release date:2020-05-26 02:34 Export PDF Favorites Scan